 Instructions

 - Butterfly chicken breasts by slicing them horizontally in half.
-You can cut them into smaller pieces, then trim any membranes or fats.
+Cut them into smaller pieces, then trim any membranes or fats.

 - Set a large skillet over medium-high heat.
-Add oil to coat the bottom and let it get very hot.
-Sear the chicken until lightly browned on each side, about two minutes.
+When it gets very hot, add olive oil to coat the bottom.
+Sear chicken until lightly browned on each side, about 2 minutes.
 Transfer to a plate.

-- Brown the mushrooms in a bit of oil.
-Allow them to brown for about two minutes without touching them.
+- Sear the mushrooms, adding oil as needed, for about 2 minutes without touching them.
 Add salt and pepper, then mix them.

 - Add shallots, garlic, and thyme.
 Let them cook for a minute.

 - Deglaze the pan with Marsala wine and scrape the fond or browned bits on the bottom.
-Let it reduce by half for about five minutes.
-Add chicken stock and let the sauce simmer for another five minutes.
+Let it reduce by half for about 5 minutes.
+Add chicken stock/broth and let the sauce simmer for another 5 minutes.

 - Bring the chicken back and add cream.